keypuncherlabs/chatgpt-code-generation-prompts/README.md

 # ChatGPT Code Generation Prompts

 ## 🚀 Getting Started
-The `prompt.md` file is your starting point for using this project.
-It contains a collection of curated prompts designed to enhance AI-driven code generation.
-Check it out to begin exploring the capabilities of AI in coding.
+**[prompt.md](https://github.com/keypuncherlabs/chatgpt-code-generation-prompts/blob/main/prompt.md)** is your starting point for using this project.
+It contains a collection of curated prompts designed to enhance AI-driven code generation. **Check it out** to begin exploring the capabilities of AI in coding.

 ## 📖 Overview
 Welcome to the ChatGPT Code Generation Prompts repository, an unparalleled resource for developers seeking to leverage AI coding generators, including AI code generation and AI coder capabilities, to enhance their programming projects.
 This comprehensive toolkit is designed to optimize the efficiency and effectiveness of generative AI for code, incorporating a wide array of best practices and fundamental concepts in software development, all under the Creative Commons CC0-1.0 license, ensuring maximum freedom for use and contribution.